iitis/QuantumWalk.jl/docs/src/index.md

 ## Can I contribute?

 Yes, You can!
-There are simply to many models and quantum dynamics we cannot deal with all of them.
+There are simply to many models and quantum dynamics, we cannot deal with all of them.
 If you can provide an implementation of a new model, we would be happy to include it in our package.
 The details can be found in section *[Contributing](contributing.html)*.